 Thanksgiving is coming and an easy button would be handy for some sides.
 This grape salad recipe delivers: simple and delicious, it can be assembled in advance.
 No need for the Break Glass and Pull in Case of Panic switch.
 The ingredient list is short.
 Starts with – you guessed it – grapes!
 I like a mix of red and green grapes, just for appearance’s sake.
 There are different ways to handle the grapes.
 Some like the grapes whole, which certainly makes prep time a snap, but I like the approach taken by Country Living, which is to cut at

 A perfect last-minute dip So you’ve got people coming over and you need a quick snack, a dip of some kind.
-And perhaps you’ve got some ingredients for Pico de Gallo and guacamole, but not quite enough.
+And perhaps you’ve got most of the ingredients for Pico de Gallo and avocado for guacamole, but not quite enough.
 Tah-dah!
 Pico-Avocado Dip to the rescue!
 Easy to customize The beauty of this recipe is that the base, the Pico de Gallo, customizes so easily giving you free rein to substitute.
 No cilantro?
 Skip it!
 No white onion?
 Use yellow!
 Forgot to buy jalapeno peppers?
 There’s probably a can of chilis or jalapenos buried somewhere in your pantry.
-Once you make this a
+Once

 November 9 is the anniversary of the demolition of the Berlin Wall, a pivotal event in world history.
 It seems only fitting to mark this occasion with something German.
 My first thought was to make a sauerkraut meal (“Crickets, crickets. . .”).
 Then, I switched directions and got a much more enthusiastic reaction: German Chocolate Cake! (“Massive applause, standing ovation!!!. . .”).
 Ironically, this cake has nothing to do with Germany.
 In fact, it’s named after its English-American creator, Sam German.
+It was called Baker’s German Chocolate Cake.
 But we’ll go with it, anyway.
-I found this recipe at recipe-me.com and I like the way it came
+Even without the Germany connection.
+I

 It’s a classic Meatloaf is a classic meal that doesn’t seem to get a lot of attention these days.
 Did it go out of style?
 Not in my kitchen.
 I’m feeding carnivores and meatloaf delivers the goods.
 Meatloaf is easy to prep ahead In the old days, when I was feeding a family of four and working full-time, I would prepare the meatloaf mixture the evening before and stick it in the fridge.
 The next morning, I would place it in the oven and pre-set the timer to start cooking before I got home.
 That way, I could concentrate on